Muscle Knots: 2024 Trigger Point Breakthrough

 Why Muscle Knots Are Harmful

 «Just some neck tension, ” someone might say.
-But myofascial trigger points are more than mere discomfort.
-Here is what they actually threaten:
+But myofascial trigger points are more than mere discomfort — they set off a chain of consequences that extends far beyond the original sore spot.

-Chain reaction.
-A single trigger point can activate others — in neighboring muscles, antagonist muscles, even in areas far from the original site.
-Someone who came in with neck pain may find painful spots in their lower back and thighs six months later.
+Worse, a single trigger point rarely stays alone.
+It tends to activate satellite points in neighboring muscles, antagonist muscles, and sometimes areas far from the original site.
+A patient who walks in with neck pain may discover painful lumps in their lower back and thighs six months later — not a new injury, but the original problem spreading through muscular chains.

 The Scientific Debate: Do Trigger Points Even Exist?